Sign Up for a Free Account

 • Central auditory disorders usually result from damage in the temporal regions near the auditory and auditory association cortex.

-• Diagnosis must be comprehensive due to co-occurrence of other deficits and should include audiological as well as neuropsychological tests.
+• Diagnosis must be comprehensive due to the co-occurrence of other deficits and should include audiological as well as neuropsychological tests.

 Historical note and terminology